Avoiding the Retirement Tax Trap

 • Dividend allowances

 …to avoid higher tax bands as individuals.
+Although, any transfer must be on an outright and unconditional basis.

 Principle 5.
 Preserve optionality